mathcslearner/mathcslearner/README.md

 I'm passionate about mathematics, data, software and machine learning, especially how these fields intersect together to drive modern technology systems.

-- I'm currently working on: A collaborative code editing platform
+- I'm currently working on: A workflow automation platform

 - I'm currently learning about: Machine Learning, Backend System Design